 alt=a variety of biologic medications

-Over my 5 years of having AS, I’ve now been on 3 different biologics.
-I’ve tried Inflectra (Remicade), Humira, and I’m currently on Cosentyx.
+Over my 5 years of having ankylosing spondylitis, I’ve had to switch biologics twice.
+I’ve tried Inflectra (Remicade) and Humira, and I’m currently on Cosentyx.

 I want to say that biologics have been so good to me.
 Before starting them, I experienced flares way more often, and for longer.
 I had more daily pain and stiffness as well.
 I am so glad that I’m on biologics and have been for 4 years.